Why does Huckabuy work so well for B2B software websites?

 Remember: crises breed innovation and new market leaders

 The COVID-19 crisis can help B2B marketers focus on their brand’s empathetic ethos.
 Try shifting the types of communication you have with your customers away from “Here’s what we have” to “What do you need?” and “How can we solve your specific problem?”
 Perhaps you can offer something that no other business can right now.
-If you can figure out what that is, you company will be well positioned to succeed in a post-pandemic world.
+If you can figure out what that is, your company will be well-positioned to succeed in a post-pandemic world.

 Frequently Asked Questions